kupferlauncher/kupfer/Documentation/PluginAPI.rst

 Leaf inherits from KupferObject.

-Leaf it represents an object that the user will want to act on.
-Examples are a file, an application or a Free-text query (TextLeaf).
+A Leaf represents an object that the user will want to act on.
+Examples are a file, an application or a free-text query (TextLeaf).

 This defines, in addition to KupferObject: